connecting

 It was very touching to visit the Commonwealth War Cemetery and to realize how many young men were sacrificed here, including an Unknown Burmese who fought for the British.

-It was also nice to chat with the kind caretaker who showed some photos of his father, the former caretaker, and mother, during a visit of Princess Anne who came to plant a tree 20 years ago.
+It was also nice to chat with the kind caretaker who showed some photos of his father, the former caretaker, and his mother, during a visit of Princess Anne, who came to plant a tree 20 years ago.
 The tree is now grown beautifully.

-More recent history is the end of the civil war and Tamil Tiger conflict in 2009 which has now allowed tourism to boom again along the beaches and with divers going out to explore the old shipwrecks.
+More recent history is the end of the civil war and Tamil Tiger conflict in 2009 which has allowed tourism to open up again along the beaches and with divers going out to explore the old shipwrecks.

 Trincomalee is also a sacred Hindu pilgrim site and is also known as the Kailash of the South.

-The Koneswaram Temple is where King Ravana once reigned.
+The Koneswaram Temple is where King Rawana once reigned.

 To reach the Koneswaram Temple, you drive through the old gates of Fort Frederick originally built by the Portuguese and re-built by the Dutch.